jesseduffield/lazydocker/README.md

 ## Sponsors

 <p align="center">
- Maintainence of this project is made possible by all the <a href="https://github.com/jesseduffield/lazydocker/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/jesseduffield">sponsors</a>.
+ Maintenance of this project is made possible by all the <a href="https://github.com/jesseduffield/lazydocker/graphs/contributors">contributors</a> and <a href="https://github.com/sponsors/jesseduffield">sponsors</a>.
 If you'd like to sponsor this project and have your avatar or company logo appear below <a href="https://github.com/sponsors/jesseduffield">click here</a>. 💙
 </p>

 <p align="center">